 Founder of adoption agency receives OBE for contribution to children’s social work

-Founder of Sunderland adoption agency receives OBE for contribution to children’s social work

-Terry Fitzpatrick, the founder of a Sunderland based adoption agency, has said he is “honoured and privileged” to receive an OBE by The Princess Royal, Princess Anne, during a ceremony at Windsor Castle.
+Adoption agency founder Terry Fitzpatrick has said he is “honoured and privileged” to receive an OBE by The Princess Royal, Princess Anne, during a ceremony at Windsor Castle.

 Terry was bestowed with the honour for his contribution to children's social work in the North East of England.
 Part of the Queen’s New Year’s Honours List for 2021, due to Covid restrictions he has had to wait to officially receive the award.